 - We actively support efforts to diversify the student community in graduate education.
 We do so through our RISE summer program for undergraduate students from diverse academic backgrounds, through recruitment efforts, through the financial support of students that supplements the funding available from other sources, through advocacy for international scholars, and through measures that underpin a supportive environment for students from all walks of life.

 Graduate instruction at the university began in 1876 with courses at Rutgers College, which conferred its first doctor of philosophy degree in 1884.
 The college issued detailed regulations governing graduate degrees in 1912 and set up a separate graduate faculty in 1932.
 The Graduate School-New Brunswick (GSNB) was established in 1952.
 The expansion of graduate programs on the Newark and Camden campuses led to the formation of the Graduate School–Newark in 1974 and the Graduate School–Camden in 1981.
 In 2017 the Graduate School-New Brunswick merged with the Graduate School of Biomedical Sciences, formerly of the University of Medicine and Dentistry of New Jersey, to create the School of Graduate Studies.
-Dr. Jerome Kukor was Dean of the graduate school for 13 years until he retired in 2021 when Dr. Henrik Pedersen assume the role of Interim Dean.
+Dr. Jerome Kukor was Dean of the graduate school for 13 years until he retired in 2021 when Dr. Henrik Pedersen assumed the role of Interim Dean until July 2022.
+On August 1st, 2023 Dr. Mark Gregory Robson was appointed Dean of the School of Graduate Studies and Associate Vice Provost for Graduate Education.